vancoder1/AsukaAI/README.md

 # AsukaAI

-AsukaAI is a fully offline, local AI solution designed to ensure privacy while providing robust functionalities.
-It integrates speech-to-text, text generation, and text-to-speech capabilities using the following technologies:
+AsukaAI is your personal offline AI companion, ensuring privacy while offering powerful features.
+This local AI waifu seamlessly integrates speech-to-text, text generation, and text-to-speech functionalities:
 - **faster_whisper** for speech-to-text
 - **ollama** with Llama3 under the hood for text generation
 - **coqui_tts** for text-to-speech